2.9f FAO and Twitter

-FAO-affiliated accounts should use the current authorized version of the FAO corporate emblem in compliance with emblem usage guidelines – contact OCP or advice or assistance.
+FAO-affiliated accounts should use the current authorized version of the FAO corporate emblem in compliance with emblem usage guidelines – contact OCC or advice or assistance.

-Before establishing an FAO-affiliated account, please meet with OCP to register the account, agree on the account’s name, and receive a briefing on Twitter.
+Before establishing an FAO-affiliated account, please meet with OCC to register the account, agree on the account’s name, and receive a briefing on Twitter.
 You should be prepared to articulate:

 Units in decentralized offices should do the same via email or telephone.

-Don’t initiate a Twitter account unless it can be actively maintained.
+Don’t initiate a Twitter account unless it can be actively maintained - tweeting at least 2-3 times a day.
 Followers will expect an FAO account to be active and useful.
 If it isn’t, it can transmit a sense of neglect and even undermine trust in the Organization.
 Understand and plan for the time commitment involved before starting.

 Thus, FAO accounts may be permanently removed due to inactivity over 2 months.
 Inactivity will be based on the date of the last tweet.
-OCP will contact the account managers before closing it.
+OCC will contact the account managers before closing it.